 Information regarding the corporate governance structure of the advisor

 Identification of any material financial resources available to the advisor

 Assessment of the applicable law and contractual obligations governing the advisor and clients

 Organizational chart and other information about the advisor’s ownership and management structure

-5) Test the plan.
-Testing is key to the success of any disaster recovery plan.
-A trial run, including key individuals responsible for plan execution, will reveal anything you may have overlooked and indicate whether the plan works (or whether it doesn’t).
+6) Test the plan.
+Testing is critical to the success of any business resilience plan.
+A trial run, including key individuals responsible for plan execution, will reveal anything you may have overlooked and indicate whether the plan works.
 As you identify deficiencies, prepare a list and a plan for resolving them.
-Revisit the areas that need improvement, and amend the plan as necessary after the trial run.
+Revisit areas that need improvement and amend the plan as necessary after the trial run.

-6) Communicate and implement the plan.
-Now you’re ready to provide a presentation to key stakeholders on the development of the plan, its objectives, and implementation.
-Any questions that come up will reveal additional content that needs to be included in the plan.
+7) Communicate and implement the plan.
+Now you’re ready to provide a presentation to stakeholders on the development of the plan, its objectives, and implementation.
+Any questions that arise will reveal additional content that needs to be included in the plan.

-7) Monitor, revise, and improve the plan.
-Once you’ve worked out the kinks, schedule an annual meeting on disaster recovery to ensure that your plan continues to meet your firm's needs.
+8) Monitor, revise, and improve the plan.
+Once you’ve worked out the kinks, schedule an annual meeting on business continuity and resilience to ensure that your plan still meets your firm’s needs.

-One of the most compelling reasons to have a disaster recovery plan is to stay compliant with current and impending regulatory policies.
-But it simply makes sound business sense to build a resilient, focused plan that will pay off when you need it.
-A comprehensive disaster recovery plan can give your firm a distinct advantage: the ability to find key contact information—including resources, vendors, and business relationships—to aid in a quick recovery and help you maintain business continuity, no matter the circumstance.
+One of the most compelling reasons to have a business resilience plan is to stay compliant with current and impending regulatory policies.
+But it also just makes sound business sense to build a strong, focused plan that will pay off when you need it.
+A comprehensive plan can give your firm a distinct advantage: the ability to find key contact information—including resources, vendors, and business relationships—to aid in a quick recovery and help you maintain business continuity, no matter the circumstance.

 This material is for educational purposes only and is not intended to provide specific advice.